alibaba/arthas/site/src/site/sphinx/en/sm.md

 sm
 ==

-Check the method profile of the loaded classes;

-Abbreviated from *Search-Method*, with which you can check all methods profiles of the loaded classes.
+> Search method from the loaded classes.

-F.Y.I
-`sm` only shows the methods declared in the current class; methods declared in ancestors will not be presented.
+`sm` stands for search method.
+This command can search and show method information from all loaded classes. `sm` can only view the methods declared on the target class, that is, methods from its parent classes are invisible.

 ### Options